 has a 5-year limited warranty.
 The REI Siesta 30

 - Nothing is worse than sleeping in a wet sleeping bag.
-Outside water sources like a heavy downpour can make for a miserable night.
+Outside water sources like a downpour can make for a miserable night.
 A leaky roof or trickling groundwater can lead to being cold and wet.

 We doused each bag with 16 ounces of water and let it sit for 5 minutes to see which bag had the best water resistance.

 We found the synthetic bags, the Kelty Callisto 20

 performed brilliantly in our water tests.
 Left way behind in the pack were the Slumberjack Country Squire 0